return to homepage

 Water: Water regularly throughout the growing season, keeping the soil evenly moist, but not soggy.
 Water less in winter, when growth is slower.

-Humidity: High humidity.
+Humidity: Aim to maintain at least 50% relative humidity around the plant.
 Mist foliage with room-temperature water or use a pebble tray to raise humidity.
 Brown leaf tips are a sign that the air is too dry.

-Fertilizer: Feed monthly in spring and summer with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a balanced water-soluble fertilizer.

 Propagation: Take leaf cuttings with plantlets and set them in a pot, allowing the base of the plantlets to touch the soil.
 Roots will form quickly from this junction.
 After the parent leaf has dried up, cut it away from the newly rooted plantlet.